zhurui0509/GEOGM0068-git/_sources/lectures/lecture03.md

 # Lecture 03: Spatial Database II
 <!-- TBA -->

 In this lecture, we continue discussing theoretical foundations for vector and raster models, and then introduce different ways of collecting (structured) spatial data.
-In the practical, we continue work on Tutorial 1.
+In the practical, we continue work on {doc}`../labs/lab01`.

 Slides of the lecture can be found below: